A review of import conditions for brassicaceous crop seeds for sowing

 Summary of review and proposed measures

 This review identifies two seed-borne fungal pathogens associated with brassicaceous crop seeds that meet the International Plant Protection Convention (IPPC) criteria for a quarantine pest.

-The unrestricted risks of these quarantine pests do not achieve the appropriate level of protection (ALOP) for Australia; therefore, additional risk management measures are required.
+The unrestricted risk of these quarantine pests do not achieve the appropriate level of protection (ALOP) for Australia.
+Additional risk management measures are required.

-- Seed lots treated off-shore to be accompanied by an official government Phytosanitary Certificate endorsed with the additional declaration that the consignment has undergone mandatory treatment in accordance with Australian import conditions.
+- requirement that seed lots treated offshore be accompanied by an official phytosanitary certificate endorsed with the additional declaration that the consignment has undergone mandatory treatment in accordance with Australian import conditions.

 Register as a stakeholder